1nsidE/InstagramCpp/README.md

 ----------------
 Implementation of the Instagram REST API client in C++.

-Very early version, only few API's supported.
+Very early version, only endpoints from 'Users' group is supported, but I actively working on adding all endpoints support.

 Usage Example:
 ----------------